fox-it/dissect-docs/docs/source/tools/acquire.rst

 acquire
 =======

-``acquire`` is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
+``acquire`` is a tool to quickly gather forensic artefacts from disk images or a live system into a lightweight container.
 This makes ``acquire`` an excellent tool to, among others, speed up the process of digital forensic triage.
-``acquire`` uses ``dissect`` to gather forensic artifacts from the raw disk, if possible.
+``acquire`` uses ``dissect`` to gather forensic artefacts from the raw disk, if possible.

 The most basic usage of ``acquire`` is as follows: